Traditional IRA and Roth IRA Contribution Limits

-For example, single filers with a modified adjusted gross income (AGI) of $65,000 can deduct their full contribution to a traditional IRA.
+For example, in 2020, single filers with a modified adjusted gross income (AGI) of $65,000 can deduct their full contribution to a traditional IRA.
 Married joint filers can take a full deduction if their income is $104,000 or less, and those married filing separately can only make a partial deduction if their income is less than $10,000.

 If you don't have a retirement plan at work, there's no deduction limit if you're single or your spouse also doesn't have a retirement plan.
 If your spouse has access to a retirement plan, your deduction may be limited depending on your income.